Edujesseyang/Bootcamp/README.md

 # Information

 ## Purpose
-This is a repo for web developer bootcamp study.
+This is a repo for web developer boot-camp study.

 ## Langrage use
 html, CSS, JS, Node.js, and SQL.